 Within each room of your house, there always is a better way to optimize the space you have.
 However, for rooms like the bedroom, where the most noticeable piece of furniture is the bed, it is not a simple task!
 The bed is not always a simple obstacle to work around.
 Therefore valuable space is wasted.
-Here are ten ways to maximize the space in a small bedroom.
+Here are ten ways from the Cleaning Tribe on how to maximize the space in a small bedroom.

 Create the illusion of a big space with the use mirrors.
 It is a well-known method that works every time.
 It is ideal for smaller bedrooms.
 A mirrored wall will visually double the bedroom space.
 Additionally, there is no rule says you cannot push furniture up to a window.